 More and more of our life is managed online: emails, bills, shopping, and even e-cards.
 Having an account compromised can and does happen, and this can have dire consequences if you re-use the same passwords across your accounts.

 Sometimes an account is directly compromised simply because an easy password is used, and sometimes an account is compromised in a large data breach.
-Hard passwords are mathematically harder to be figured out, and if it is exposed you want to limit how much access this information grants the bad guys.
+Hard passwords are mathematically harder to be figured out, and if one is exposed you want to limit how much access this information grants the bad guys.

 The goal is to use a different hard password for each site that you sign up to.
-Yikes, that’s a lot of passwords to remember, and a lot of typing to do. it is, but there is software that can help you with this.
+Yikes, that’s a lot of passwords to remember, and a lot of typing to do.
+It is, but there is software that can help you with this.
 I’m going to show you how to use Bitwarden to do exactly this for you.

 Secure your passwords from any location or device with Bitwarden.

 Bitwarden is a service for generating hard passwords and securely managing your passwords encrypted in the cloud and shared across your devices.
 You can use their basic tier, guaranteed free forever, or upgrade to a paid service if you’d like to get more out of their cloud services.

 From the site portal, you can manage your saved credentials for specific sites, create new ones, generate passwords for use anywhere, and even verify if your email has been involved in known data breaches.

 Copying credentials from the Bitwarden site when you need to log in is still cumbersome but there is more – Bitwarden has plugins for major browsers on desktop that let you fill out login forms with a click of a button and if you log in with an account that is not stored on Bitwarden, the plugin also offers to store those credentials too.
 When you sign up on a new site, it can handily generate a hard password for you and remember these credentials.